BELGIUM

 Thirsty after the boat ride, we stopped for lunch at the Halvemoon Brewery and had a Zot beer, one of their best on tap.

-Back in Knokke we had an evening with Edith and her friend Phillipe from Versailles.
+Back in Knokke, we had an evening with Edith and her friend Phillipe from Versailles.

 We met his son and daughter, Joffre and Marie at Club Gotha.

 This hot spot is where you will find all the young and beautiful, the stars and wanna-bees.
 It was dark, loud, crowded and smoky.
-I guess I'd be guilty of agism by saying that I felt like I was in Star Wars bar.
-Joanne did not join us.
-She crashed early - good choice.
+I guess I was reminded of the Star Wars bar.

-We took a taxi back to the train station for our return to Paris:
+We took a taxi back to the train station for our return to Paris.

-the Edith walking bicycle taxi.
+I called it the Edith walking-bicycle taxi.

 For more travel photography with local information visit Gary Karlsen's website.